cncf/people/README.md

 ## Requesting access to CNCF repositories using CLOWarden and config.yaml

-The CNCF has centralized access control for repos in this org using a application called CLOWarden [src](https://github.com/cncf/clowarden) [site](https://clowarden.io/audit/).
+The CNCF has centralized access control for repos in this org using CLOWarden [src](https://github.com/cncf/clowarden) [site](https://clowarden.io/audit/).

 To request access to a repository

-- first invite the user to join the CNCF org
+- For team maintainers, first invite the user to join the CNCF org
 - then submit a pull request to modify [config.yaml](./config.yaml) file as described below

 Your submitted changes will be checked and validated on the Pull Request by CLOWarden.